-It has been a Gossip Girl-heavy week here on The Early Bird Catches the Worm, and today is no exception.
+It has been a Gossip Girl-heavy week here on The Scarlett Woman, and today is no exception.

 And who was more empowered than Marie Antoinette, one of Blair’s idols, whom she adorns her bedroom with images of?
 While some view her as a decadent, frivolous vixen, others (including me) see her as the ultimate emblem of grace, class and power.
 Kind of like a latter-day Joan of Arc, but with bigger hair.
 Plus, she has the same birthday as me.